 Further, the Avs don’t have a single NHL goalie under contract beyond this season and will have other holes to patch.

-Paying Kadri — what, $7 million? — into his mid-30s feels like a luxury they won’t be able to afford.
+Paying Kadri — what, $8 million?
+More? — into his mid-30s feels like a luxury they won’t be able to afford.

 Kadri switched agents, from Brian MacDonald to Darren Ferris, in anticipation of finding the best possible deal this summer.